 One of the most important skills to master in the world of design is working with copy and typography.
 Text is a primary way that designers communicate to their users and viewers, and the right typography can instantaneously set your branding project apart.
-Below, we’ll be looking at some helpful rules that any designer can use to hone in on their typography skills for any project.
+Below, we’ll be looking at some helpful rules for typography that any designer can use for any project.

 01. Set a Typeface Limit

 As designers, we’re visual communicators—and when it comes to communication, a lack of clutter is key.
 This is why limiting your typefaces within a project is such a vital process.
 Working with more than 3 typefaces in one design can lead to confusion and an aesthetic that is not cohesive, creating an unpolished feel in the overall design.
 If we limit our design typefaces to two or three pairing fonts, that’s an immediate way to give our layout some structure and control.

 As a general rule, limiting the line length of your body copy is a good practice to increase the readability of your design—especially for digital copy such as websites or apps.
 As a good practice, small portions of copy should be limited to 40 characters per line, whereas longer content (like blog posts) has a target of 60 characters.
 This makes it easier for the user to be able to read long or short copy in a small amount of time while it being easy on the eye.

 03. Use Size Contrast